 You must always remember that the whole concept of Airbnb bookings and travel, comes down to one thing: Airbnb reviews.

 As I said, there is a certain etiquette that is expected.
-Let me break it down for you.
-Here are the basic Airbnb Etiquette that is expected when using the Airbnb service, specifically for family travel.
+Here are the basic Airbnb Etiquette expectation when using the Airbnb service, specifically for family travel.

 Communication is Key!